bThink-BGU/BPjs-React-IDE/README.md

 The project must be run with [BPjs-Debugger](https://github.com/bThink-BGU/BPjs-Debugger).

 ## Creating a docker file
-To create a docker file that starts both the [BPjs-Debugger](https://github.com/bThink-BGU/BPjs-Debugger) and the BPjs-React-IDE, run:
+To build a docker image that starts both the [BPjs-Debugger](https://github.com/bThink-BGU/BPjs-Debugger) and the BPjs-React-IDE, run:

 ```shell
 cd docker
 docker build . -t bthink-bgu/bpjs-react-ide
 ```

+Run the docker with port forwarding.
+Once the docker is up, open the browser on [http://localhost](http://localhost).

 ## Available Scripts